kjhealy/kieranhealy.hugo/content/blog/make-your-own-noaa-sea-temperature-graph/index.markdown

 What we want to do is read in all this data and aggregate it so that we can take, for instance, the global average for each day and plot that trend for each year.
 Or perhaps we want to do that for specific regions of the globe, either defined directly by us in terms of some  latitude and longitude polygon, or taken from the coordinates of some conventional division of the world's oceans and seas into named areas.

 Our tool of choice is the [Terra package](https://rspatial.github.io/terra/), which is designed specifically for this kind of data.
-It has a number of tools for conveniently aggregating and cutting into arrays of geospatial data.
+It has a number of methods for conveniently aggregating and cutting into arrays of geospatial data.
 The netCDF4 package has a lot of useful features, too, but for the specific things we want to do Terra's toolkit is quicker.
-One thing it can do, for example, is naturally aggregate over-time layers into single "bricks" of data, and then quickly summarize or calculate on these arrays.
+One thing it can do, for example, is naturally aggregate over-time layers into single "bricks" of data, and then quickly slice, summarize, or calculate on these arrays.

-So, let's chunk our filenames into units of 25 days or so:
+So, let's chunk our filenames into units of 25 days or so.
+This will make the multi-file operation we're about to perform run faster, because we can read in and operate on a raster of 25 days at once instead of doing the same thing on 25 separate rasters.
+There's probably an optimal chunk size, but I didn't search too hard for it.

 {{< code r >}}
 ## This one gives you an unknown number of chunks each with approx n elements